Wouldn’t it be great to be able to watch local tv without paying for cable?

 Sling TV offers three packages:

-- The Orange package for $20 a month
+- The Orange package for $40 a month (Includes ESPN)

-- The Blue package for $25 a month
+- The Blue package for $40 a month (Includes Fox Sports)

-Sling TV can be a good alternative to high cable and satellite TV costs, but it might not be able to give you access to all of your local channels like an antenna would.
+Sling TV can be a good alternative to cable TV, but it might not be able to give you access to all of your local channels like an antenna would.

 4. Download a Mobile App

 Many local stations offer mobile apps for watching local TV shows on your smartphone or other mobile devices for free.

 CBS, ABC, NBC, Fox and the CW stations all offer mobile apps that allow you to stream local TV shows on your mobile app without the need for a subscription or a cable or satellite hookup.